47degrees/fp-with-arrow-videos/Functor.md

 # Functor :: Laws

-Any Typeclass __must satisfy some mathematical laws__ in order to be considered a Typeclass.
+All Typeclasses __must satisfy some mathematical laws__ in order to be considered a Typeclass.

 Arrow has tests in place for those laws so typeclasses can keep their integrity over time.